ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] MKO (More Knowledgeable Other)
 [Literature] The AI-Specific Roles, Domain: CognitiveScience, System Role: Scaffolding, Temporal: Static

-In this system, the AI acts as a *technical* MKO.
+In this system, the AI supplies the **technical scaffolding (Sₜ)** associated with MKO-guided assistance in the ZPD, without implying AI is a developmental ‘other’ beyond its functional role.
 The **More Knowledgeable Other (MKO)** is defined as **anyone** who has a **better understanding or a higher ability level** than the learner concerning a specific task, process, or concept.
 Key points about the MKO:
 • The MKO is generally a person, such as a teacher, instructor, knowledgeable adult, or a more capable peer.